WELCOME TO LOFTUS ACUPUNCTURE AND WELLNESS

 Raising sha removes blood stagnation considered pathogenic.
 Modern research shows the transitory therapeutic petechiae produce an anti-inflammatory and immuno-protective effect that persists for days following a single Gua sha treatment

-Pelvic steaming (also known as vaginal steaming, perineum steaming, or sitz baths) is a traditional practice of sitting or kneeling over a warm pot of boiling water.
+Pelvic steaming (also known as vaginal steaming, perineum steaming, or sitz baths) is a traditional practice of sitting or kneeling over a warm pot of boiling water to increase circulation and blood flow to the lower abdomen.
 To enhance the effect pelvic steaming, custom herbal blends are used to address symptoms and balance the body.
-Pelvic steaming is used to address issues like irregular menstruation, hormonal imbalances, fibroids, low libido, and infertility.
+Pelvic steaming is used around the world to address issues like irregular menstruation, hormonal imbalances, fibroids, low libido, and other sexual health concerns.